FaeInterestingWorld/.github/profile/README.md

 Some humans believe merging with AIs will be possible in the future.

-These humans may want to consider World A as a smilair alternative.
+If these humans reason for doing so is out of fear that if they do not merge with AIs other humans who do so will exploit them, the may want to consider World A as an alternative with Faes protecting them from exploitation.

 ## The case for and against FAEs